Pluristem Therapeutics (NASDAQ:PSTI) Earns Buy Rating from Analysts at Alliance Global Partners

-Alliance Global Partners began coverage on shares of Pluristem Therapeutics (NASDAQ:PSTI) in a research report sent to investors on Tuesday, Analyst Price Targets reports.
-The firm issued a buy rating and a $12.50 price objective on the biotechnology company’s stock.
+Analysts at Alliance Global Partners began coverage on shares of Pluristem Therapeutics (NASDAQ:PSTI) in a research report issued to clients and investors on Monday, Benzinga reports.
+The brokerage set a “buy” rating and a $12.50 price target on the biotechnology company’s stock.
+Alliance Global Partners’ price target points to a potential upside of 216.46% from the company’s previous close.

-Separately, Zacks Investment Research raised Pluristem Therapeutics from a sell rating to a hold rating in a research note on Wednesday, April 21st.
-One analyst has rated the stock with a sell rating, one has issued a hold rating and four have issued a buy rating to the company’s stock.
-The stock has a consensus rating of Buy and a consensus target price of $9.79.
+Separately, Zacks Investment Research downgraded shares of Pluristem Therapeutics from a “hold” rating to a “sell” rating in a research note on Friday.
+One investment analyst has rated the stock with a sell rating, one has given a hold rating and four have issued a buy rating to the stock.
+The stock currently has an average rating of “Buy” and an average price target of $9.79.

+Pluristem Therapeutics stock opened at $3.95 on Monday.
+The firm has a fifty day simple moving average of $4.62 and a two-hundred day simple moving average of $7.02.
+Pluristem Therapeutics has a twelve month low of $3.73 and a twelve month high of $12.15.

 Pluristem Therapeutics Company Profile